 Blaine Barrilleaux Scholarship

-The Law Offices of Blaine Barrilleaux is pleased to announce our Spring Scholarship.
+The Law Offices of Blaine Barrilleaux is pleased to announce our firm’s scholarship.
 Our team is not only passionate about representing injured individuals in Louisiana but also playing an active role in our community.

 That is why our firm decided to create the Blaine Barrilleaux Scholarship.
 Our hope is that by offering educational assistance to students, we can help support future world-changers who, in return, will build a stronger community.
 Education is an essential tool for creating influential people who can ultimately create change.